 We will spend 6 days wild camping, meaning we will sleep in tents to ensure we are close to our spot for sunset and sunrise without having to do lengthy walking once setup.
 We will have 5 nights here and we will spend 3 nights near or on summits and 2 nights lower down to rest and relax, ensuring we don’t burn out.
 We may require flexibility with the weather and plans may change on the day, meaning we may for example do 2 summit camps before a low down camp.
 In the worst case scenario (unlikely), we may have to check into a local hostel/bunkhouse to retreat due to unsafe/inclement weather and this cost should be budgeted for (£20/night approx).
 There are showers locally to keep us fresh as well as some small shops and a Tesco in Ullapool.

-The price includes loan kit of a tent, sleeping bag and roll mat (based on 2 sharing a tent).
-You will need to bring your own suitable rucksack, food and other outdoor gear.
+The price includes loan kit of a tent, sleeping bag and roll mat (based on 2 sharing tent).
+You will need to bring your own suitable bag, food and other outdoor gear.
 A list will be sent out on booking of what you should ideally have with you to ensure a comfortable trip.
 Transport can be arranged on a first-come-first-served basis for 2 people who wish to travel without a car, this is purely down to limited space with big wild camping bags.
-To those driving, once in the Assynt area the driving will be minimal and we can consolidate the amount of cars needed where possible, with me always driving the most I can fit.
+To those driving, once in the Assynt area the driving will be minimal.

 On the first day, we will meet in Inverness or Ullapool, depending on which way you are travelling and make our way to the mountains.
 We will meet with enough time to spare to camp on the flanks of Stac Polliadh on the first evening, completing both a sunset and sunrise from up there.
 We will head down and explore some low down locations before camping low.
 Our next summit camp is potentially Suilven, providing the weather allows.
 This is a 6 mile walk either way.
 Our final summit camp will be on Sgurr an Fhidhleir (The Fiddler) which offers stunning views across Assynt with dramatic drops.